zzhang05/ANDA/README.md

-# Evaluation Codes and Pre-trained models of WACV2024 paper ''Improving the Leaking of Augmentations in Data-Efficient GANs via Adaptive Negative Data Augmentation''
+# Codes and Pre-trained models of WACV2024 paper ''Improving the Leaking of Augmentations in Data-Efficient GANs via Adaptive Negative Data Augmentation''

 We have provided the pre-trained models of ANDA with Different DE-GANs on low-shot datasets for better obtaining the results we reported in the paper.
 The code of this module is built by ourselves based on the test codes of the DiffAug-GAN [[link]](https://github.com/mit-han-lab/data-efficient-gans) and ADA [[link]](https://github.com/NVlabs/stylegan2-ada-pytorch).

+The training codes are built based on ADA [[link]](https://github.com/NVlabs/stylegan2-ada-pytorch) and APA [[link]]([https://github.com/NVlabs/stylegan2-ada-pytorch](https://github.com/EndlessSora/DeceiveD)) which can be found in the folder "Training_ANDA" for more details.
+The journal version of this paper is submitted to IEEE TCSVT for review.

 # Dataset